osv/telegram-scenario-bot/README.md

       commands:
         /cancel:
-          name: cancel          # if leaf and no "goto", than go to root "/" .:                      # "." is special - ensure that this command match last
+          name: cancel          # if leaf and no "goto", than go to root "/" .:                      # "." is special - it is guaranteed to be last match check
           name: calculate
           action: <% doCalculate %>
           reply: <% getCalcResult %>